-You can include PMI in your monthly mortgage payments.
-Or, if you prefer, you can also pay up front instead.
-Some lenders also offer “lender-paid” mortgage insurance, meaning they pay for your mortgage insurance up front, and you repay them every month with a slightly higher interest rate.
+PMI premiums can be added to your monthly mortgage payments, or, in some instances, you can pay the premium upfront.
+Some lenders also offer “lender-paid” mortgage insurance, meaning they pay for your mortgage insurance upfront, and you repay them every month with a slightly higher interest rate.

-Pro tip: Private mortgage insurance and homeowners insurance are two different things.
-PMI covers your lender if you default on your mortgage, and homeowner’s insurance covers your house and its belongings in case of a disaster, like a fire or hail storm.
+Private mortgage insurance and homeowners insurance are two different things.
+PMI covers your lender if you default on your mortgage, and homeowner’s insurance covers losses and damage to your house and its belongings if something unexpected happens, such as a fire or hail damage.

 How much does PMI cost?

 Credit score: The higher your credit score, the lower your mortgage insurance payment.
-Again, this works in tiers — your PMI will be the cheapest if you have a credit score above 760, and the pricing will increase with every 20-point drop in your credit score.
-(If your score needs a boost, these tips can help you.)
+(If your score needs a boost, these tips could help.)

 Debt-to-income (DTI) ratio: Your DTI ratio is your total monthly debt payments divided by your gross monthly income.
-If your DTI is above the 45% threshold, your PMI may cost significantly more.
+Lenders will take DTI into consideration when deciding if you can qualify for a mortgage, but if your DTI is at 50% or higher, you may not be approved for the loan.

 Is PMI worth it?